goodrobots/vision_landing/README.md

  https://github.com/fnoop/vision_landing/blob/master/markers/aruco_mip_36h12_00012.png
  https://github.com/fnoop/vision_landing/blob/master/markers/aruco_mip_36h12_00036.png
 Once printed, measure the size of the marker (black edge to black edge) and this is fed as the marker size parameter to vision_landing.
+It is important that the markers do not deform, bend, flap or move, so it's advisable to mount them on something solid like board or perspex.
+Cardboard mounting up to A1 size is easy to find in local print or stationary shops.
+It is particularly important to make sure the A4 calibration page is rigid when doing the calibration.

 **the following is not yet implemented, tracked in [https://github.com/fnoop/vision_landing/issues/16]**
 In order to address the problem of large markers exceeding the camera FoV at lower altitudes, multiple markers of differing sizes can be used.
 As the craft descends in altitude locked on to a large marker, at some point a smaller marker will come into view and can be locked on to.
 Marker boards can be used for increased robustness and accuracy.
 An example of such a multiple marker board is included as an A1 PDF: